Adam-Behun/data-engineering-program/README.md

   <img src="looker-visual.png" alt="Data Visualization in Looker" height="350" width="450"/>
 </p>

 The Looker dashboard above serves as a window into the extensive analysis conducted on NYC's yellow taxi usage over two years.
-It showcases daily traffic volumes, zone popularity, and service type distributions, all of which are instrumental in deciphering the DNA of NYC's taxi services.
+It showcases daily traffic volumes, zone popularity, and service type distributions.

 ### Insights and Business Impact